SKC-Developer/DoS-Attacker/README.md

 # DoS Attacker
 A simple cmd DoS Attacker for Windows that supports TCP and ICMP attacks.

 **Please note that most websites have DoS protection.
-You can use it to attack small websites and access points.
-Use it at your own risk.**
+You can use it to attack small websites and local devices.
+You should'nt harm anyone with this program.
+It is was made for learning purposes only.
+I take no responsibility for whatever you decide to do with it.**

+## Wait...
+What is this program good for?
+You just said that it's worthless!
+That's a good question!
+Well, you can't crash Google's servers with this (and you should'nt even try!), **but** this program is super effective in small networks.
+It can slow down (or even disable) the connection of the devices in a private network or cause a device to crash.
+**And always remember, this program wasn't meant to be a weapon.
+Don't harm people with it.**

 ## Usage:
-*"Dos Attacker.exe" target_ip /mode args package_size threads delay*
+*"Dos Attacker.exe" target_ip /mode args packet_size threads delay*

 *target_ip* is the IP address or the domain name of your victim.
 */mode* is the mode to use: */port* for TCP attack (args is the port) **or** */icmp* for ping attack (args is just nothing).
-*package_size* is the size of the package that will be send to the victim each time.
-This size is limited according to the socket type: 65467 for */icmp* and 65536 for */port*.
+*packet_size* is the size of the packet that will be send to the victim each time.
+This argument can be up to 65535 (and should be less to avoid WSAEMSGSIZE errors).
 *threads* is the number of threads that attack the victim.
 *delay* is the time (in milliseconds) that every thread waits between each package.